Michelle Berry

 Michelle Berry (born May 19, 1968 in San Francisco) is a Canadian author of three books of short story collection (How to Get There from Here, Margaret Lives in the Basement, and I Still Don't Even Know You) as well as six novels (What We All Want, Blur, Blind Crescent, Interference, This Book Will Not Save Your Life and The Prisoner and the Chaplain).
-In October 2016, she opened The Hunter Street Bookstore in Peterborough, Ontario.
-Berry closed the bricks-and-mortar store in June 2020, in part because of the pandemic, but rents space in Meta4 Contemporary Craft Gallery and continues to operate an online ordering service.
+In 2016, she opened The Hunter Street Bookstore in Peterborough, Ontario.
+Berry closed the brick-and-mortar store in 2020, but continued to operate an online ordering service.

 Personal life and education

-Berry was born May 19, 1968 in San Francisco to Edward and Margaret (nee Eisenhardt) Berry.
+Berry was born May 19, 1968 in San Francisco, United States.
 She earned a Bachelor of Arts from the University of Toronto in 1986 and later received a Master of Arts from the University of Guelph.

 Berry married Stuart Baird in 1990 and has two daughters, Abigail Berry and Zoe Baird.

 Career

 Berry published her first book, How to Get There from Here, in 1997 and has since published many more.

 In addition to writing her own books, Berry reviewed books with The Globe and Mail for many years.

 In October 2016, she opened The Hunter Street Bookstore in Peterborough, Ontario.
-She closed the bricks-and-mortar store in June 2020, in part because of the pandemic, but rents space in the Meta4 Contemporary Craft Gallery and continues to operate an online ordering service.
+She closed the brick-and-mortar store in June 2020, in part because of the pandemic, but rented space and continued to operate an online ordering service.

-Berry teaches at the University of Toronto and mentors at Humber College.
+Berry has taught at the University of Toronto and mentored at Humber College.